 Q&A with Alfred Okello & Victor Samper

-A: The question isn’t usually the first one we’re asked on the topic of metal additive manufacturing, but when the conversation reaches the topic of powder in general, then yes someone usually does raise their hand and ask “how many times can I reuse my powder?”
+A: The question isn’t usually the first one we’re asked on the topic of metal additive manufacturing, but when the conversation turns to the topic of powder, then yes, someone usually does raise their hand and ask, “How many times can I reuse my powder?”

 The concept of infinite powder reuse comes up frequently, as do discussions on how many times it can be used.

-We find that powder reuse is now a topic on most additive users’ radar.
-Knowledge levels can vary of course, depending on the specific stage each customer is at with the technology.
+A: We find that powder reuse is now a topic on most additive users’ radar.
+Of course, knowledge levels can vary, depending on the specific stage each customer is at with the technology.
 Having an open discussion about the choices available to them and educating on the various procedures is usually a good first step.

 Q3: What do you mean by making the process and science work for the business case?

-In contrast to achieving a technical result and following up with analysis to see if the business case works for one application or another, in the whitepaper we discuss the importance of setting business goals up front before you know how to achieve them technically.
+A: In contrast to achieving a technical result and following up with analysis to see if the business case works for one application or another, the white paper addresses the importance of setting business goals up front before you know how to achieve them technically.

-The business case defines the technical targets, and materials science together with process engineering have the task of coming up with different approaches that satisfy both the business and technical goals.
+The business case defines the technical targets, and materials science and process engineering have the task of coming up with different approaches that satisfy both the business and technical goals.